lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

 ## Design Document Transformations

-The *Map CDS methods based on Kitchen (2021b)* process includes steps:
+**Master Process** In order to *map CDS methods*,:
-- deploy *Map references to the CDS methods based on Kitchin (2021b)* process (DONE - see Journal 2021-11-30/2)
+- map references to the CDS methods in Kitchin (2021b) > DONE: see Journal 2021-11-30/2
-- deploy *Search web resources* process to identify critical data studies,
+- search web resources to identify critical data studies,
-- add the **"embodies"** type triples and elements with the `title` and `url` attributes by hand,
-- check the integrity of the knowledge base.

-The *Search web resources* process includes steps:
+- analyse search results and plan next steps.

+**Next Steps** In order to *search web resources*,:
 - design the structure of a web search database for storing and comparing web searches,
 - design and test algorithms for searching required web resources,
 - design and test an ontology (knowledge base) for discovering (mining) and storing knowledge,